 - Remove the cap from the tire valve stem on your wheel and put the pressure gauge on it.
 You’ll hear a hiss and then, bam, you’ll be able to see your tire inflation level reading.
 Make sure this number matches the number in your manual and add/release air as needed.

 If you’re lucky, your car might have a TPMS (tire pressure monitoring system) feature that will automatically tell you where your tire pressure is or if they’re starting to run flat.

 Pro tip: Make sure you also check the air pressure and tread of the spare tire in your trunk.
 If you get a flat and have to change use your spare, you want to make sure it’s ready to go.

-Tire care should definitely be high on your list of vehicle maintenance priorities, hanging somewhere near tree-shaped air freshener upkeep and buying gas.
-Following these tips should keep you safe, but sometimes accidents still happen.
-Make sure your tire safety kit is in your trunk, which includes: spare tire, jack, and lug nut wrench.
-This way you’ll have peace of mind that you’re ready for whatever the road can throw at you.
+Tire care should definitely be high on your list of vehicle maintenance priorities, hanging somewhere near tree-shaped air freshener upkeep and filling up your gas tank.
+As diligent as you are about keeping your tires in good shape, accidents can still happen.
+Make sure you have a spare tire, tire jack and lug nut wrench on hand at all times and you should be ready for any tire-related situation the road can throw at you!

 Still need to get your license before hitting the open road?
 Have a speeding ticket to dismiss?